 Also it will help if instead of working just your abs works all your muscles.
 It’s hard to target one specific area if you work your whole body you actually have a better chance of losing weight all over.
 It might not make sense but your body is one big machine and you have to work all the parts to get some of the other parts to cooperate (that’s what my gym trainer told me)

-Also are you just doing crunches? because that only works upper abs try some different abb exercises and make sure your doing them properly sucking in your abdominal while you do them leg lifts are good the plant um also push ups believe it or not are a great all over body exercise it works your arms back abs and shouldersposted almost 5 years ago
+Also are you just doing crunches? because that only works upper abs try some different abb exercises and make sure your doing them properly sucking in your abdominal while you do them leg lifts are good the plant um also push ups believe it or not are a great all over body exercise it works your arms back abs and shouldersposted about 8 years ago

-i’m convinced myself that tummy pudge is beautiful. don’t listen to everybody else who tries to tell you otherwise ;)posted almost 5 years ago
+i’m convinced myself that tummy pudge is beautiful. don’t listen to everybody else who tries to tell you otherwise ;)posted about 8 years ago

 I’m not an expert on this but this is pretty common advice and it has worked for me in minimizing my pooch.
 I managed to lose the weight gained over Thanksgiving and Christmas dinners by going to the gym almost daily and watching what I eat.
 Basically I watch out for foods that are high in carbs, sodium, and sugar (some is ok), eat plenty of veggies, fruits (when I want a sweets fix), lots of water (my SIGG bottle is really cute so it somehow motivates me to refill it often).
 For smoothies, I avoid places that use ice cream.posted about 8 years ago